zinns/HTML-Course/README.md

 # Course-HTML

-1. In this repository you will find a folder called "exercises-HTML", inside this folder you will find listed folders, in each one of them perform the exercises that are inside the listed folders.
+1. In this repository you will find a folder called "exercises-HTML", inside this folder you will find numbered folders, in each one of them perform the exercises following the instructions found inside each folder.

+2. Clone the repository directly in the terminal.

-2. Create a different branch for each of the exercises based on `develop-[name]`:
+3. Create a branch out of `develop`, from **GitHub**.

-    > example: `andres/html/01` -> `name/html/01`.

-3. Save, add, comment and upload changes to **GitHub**.

-4. Create a `PR` pointing to `develop-[name]` with title.

-    > Example: `Exercise HTML text finished` -> `Exercise HTML [exercise] finished`.
+    > Example: `develop-andres` -> `develop-[name]`.

-5. Follow up the `PR` (updates, comments, changes).
+4. Follow the instructions inside the folders.

 ---